sheydenreich/threepoint/README.md

 10. $u$-bin
 11. $v$-bin

 $r, u,$ and $v$ are the triangle parameters defined by Jarvis+(2004) and implemented in `treecorr`.
-See here for their definition: [https://rmjarvis.github.io/TreeCorr/_build/html/correlation3.html](https://rmjarvis.github.io/TreeCorr/_build/html/correlation3.html)
+See here for their definition: [https://rmjarvis.github.io/TreeCorr/_build/html/correlation3.html](https://rmjarvis.github.io/TreeCorr/_build/html/correlation3.html).
+By default, the triangle center is set as the centroid, to ensure compatibility with the definitions in `treecorr` (Jarvis+2004).
+This can be deactivated when disabling the flag `CONVERT_TO_CENTROID` in the file `gamma.cuh`.

 <!-- LICENSE -->